 Feb 03, 2014 5:28 PM PT

-Please read the followings posts.
-The accurate information is [BOLD]
+Please read the followings false comments.
+The accurate information has been inserted in [BOLD TEXT]

 1. At the February 5, 2008 press conference, Const.
 Brad Brajcich said the Saanich communication centre received a 911 call at 6:15 p.m. from someone who said they were worried about a person inside the house.
 A few minutes later, police received a second 911 call from inside the house by the person who found Buziak’s body (Victoria Times Colonist, February 6, 2008).
 Other news outlets like CTV News Vancouver and CBC News BC reported the same information.
 That’s the information that the public believed, because it was provided by the Saanich Police Department.